-We define the kinetic energy $E_\text{kin}$ at each $z$-plane as
+We define the kinetic energy $E_\text{kin}$ at each $z$ plane as

 such that $E_\text{kin}$ satisfies $\frac{\delta E_\text{kin}}{\delta U^*} = 2\mathrm{i}k_0\partial_z U$ when $\eta \equiv 0$.
 Here, $U^*$ denotes the complex conjugate of $U$.
-The spatial derivative of the averaged kinetic energy along the direction of wave propagation is:
+The spatial derivative of the averaged kinetic energy along the direction of wave propagation is

-Since the rapid oscillating term $\mathrm{e}^{\mathrm{i}k_0z}$ is factored out, $U$ varies on a much longer length scale in the $z$-direction than in the $x$ and $y$-directions.
-As a result, the ratio between correlation length $\sigma$ of the fluctuation of refractive index and the variation length scale in $z$-direction is much smaller than the ratio in the $(x,y)$-plane.
-Therefore, it might appear reasonable to apply Markov approximation, i.e. assume that the refractive index fluctuation is delta-correlated in $z$ direction.
+Since the rapid oscillating term $\mathrm{e}^{\mathrm{i}k_0z}$ is factored out, $U$ varies on a much longer length scale in the $z$ direction than in the $x$ and $y$ directions.
+As a result, the ratio between correlation length $\sigma$ of the fluctuation of refractive index and the variation length scale in $z$ direction is much smaller than the ratio in the $(x,y)$ plane.
+Therefore, it appears reasonable to apply Markov approximation; i.e., assume that the refractive index fluctuation is delta correlated in $z$ direction.
 With that, the correlator of $\eta$ becomes

 and the corresponding transverse correlation function is